-- Arcs and triangular vertices are drawn in a three-click process, beziers in a four-click process.
+- Since version 3.0, all objects are drawn in a multi-click process, e.g. beziers in a four-click process.
 Any of the points may then be moved using the resize button. - Any operation that changes any attribute of an object (move, resize, edit, ...) will automatically put the object in the foreground.

-4.1.5 Setting resources
+5.1.5 Setting resources